ojaha065/simplePHPLoginSystem/README.md

 #### I have a database but don't what any of that jargon about tables and colums mean.
 Help?
 Don't know your SQL?
 Don't worry, just wait a little while.
 I'm planning to create a automatic wizard that can do most of this stuff for you.

-#### I don't know what port my database is using.
-MySQL default is 3306.

 If you are able to run SQL queries inside you database (it's easy to do in phpMyAdmin, for example) then something like this should get you covered:
 ````SQL
 CREATE TABLE users (